Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/before_you_start_unix/active_passive_ux/shared_file_prereq_ux/_index.md

 ## NFS prerequisite

-When implementing a multihost, multi- node architecture, the Transfer CFT user must have read and write access to any folder and files on all hosts.
+When implementing a multihost, multi-node architecture, the Transfer CFT user must have read and write access to any folder and files on all hosts.
 Across all hosts in the implementation, you should ensure that they are using the same UID number.

-For more information, please refer to the [NFS](http://nfs.sourceforge.net/nfs- howto/ar01s07.html#pemission_issues) documentation.
+For more information, please refer to the [NFS](http://nfs.sourceforge.net/nfs-howto/ar01s07.html#pemission_issues) documentation.